-A wide range of colleges and universities serve Greater Fort Lauderdale, including both state and private-sector institutions offering associate, bachelor, master and doctoral degree programs.
-More than 40 institutions offer associate's degrees or higher within 30 miles of Fort Lauderdale, including eleven with MBA degrees.
+Several colleges and universities serve Greater Fort Lauderdale, including both state and private-sector institutions offering associate, bachelor, master and doctoral degree programs.
+More than 35 institutions offer associate's degrees or higher within 30 miles of Fort Lauderdale, including eleven with MBA degrees.
 Many institutions also offer certificate or custom training programs that focus on workforce development and the needs of Broward employers.
-Broward’s post-secondary institutions feature state-of-the-industry equipment, an informed and skilled faculty and accommodating facilities with flexible class schedules compatible with student and employer requirements.

 Here are profiles of several leading colleges and universities.